How to Post

 Click “Save as Draft” to save and finish later**

-Your local Hub Manager will be in touch with you the Monday before your dinner to confirm your nourishment choice.
-You will then receive nourishment in the form of an online gift card.
+Your local Field Manager will be in touch with you before your dinner to confirm your Nourishment choice.
+You will then receive Nourishment in the form of an online gift card.

 *We love that so many hosts across the country are sharing the Shabbat dinner love with support from OneTable.
-Because we want to make sure everyone gets nourished, you must post your dinner on the OneTable platform no later than Tuesday at 11:30 PM in order to be nourished for that Friday night.
+Because we want to make sure everyone gets Nourished, you must post your dinner on the OneTable platform no later than 11:59pm Tuesday in order to be nourished for that Friday night.